About Frank Sconzo

 I trained regularly in the children’s class during my grammar school years, participated in Winter Special Training, attended Karate Summer Camp, and worked my way up to green belt.
 But when high school started, my training came to an end, and I don’t remember why.
 The reason was most likely because high school, extra-curricular activities, pre-college programs, and my job kept me very busy.

 When I was twenty, I received a telephone call from Mary Jarosz at the dojo.
 She invited me to return to training by participating in Winter Special Training that Jaunary.
 The week of winter training was more difficult than I had remembered as a child; training as an adult was much more intense.
 The shirtless, barefoot outdoor run in the snow was a challenge for my out-of-shape body.
-I can remember Ron Coughlin, a yondan black belt, yelling at us to hurry up and pushing me from behind.
+I can remember Ron Coughlin, a yondan black belt at the time, yelling at us to hurry up and pushing me from behind.
 I really appreciate the time and effort of those who help me improve and grow.

 Teaching